 At the Food and Essentials Pantry, clients (who make appointments via Love INC) shop for their own food and essentials.
 532 appointments were hosted at our pantry in 2016.
 The food and essentials come from the Northeast Iowa Food Bank and through donations by Nazareth community members.
 More than fifty Nazareth volunteers donate their time and energy into keeping the pantry running by shopping, packing food boxes and putting away incoming orders.

 Financial donations (to the Nazareth Good Samaritan Fund) as well as donations of food, locally grown fresh produce (in season) and household essentials are accepted on a regular basis.

-Please contact the director of the Nazareth Food and Essentials Pantry, Lindsay McDonald, if you have any questions.
+Please contact the director of the Nazareth Food and Essentials Pantry, Barb Burbridge, if you have any questions.

 The Nazareth Gardens are located in the 300 block of Lincoln Street in the Cedar Falls Community Gardens just north of Gateway Park.

 Throughout the spring and summer, all are invited to stop by to help week and water the gardens.